VimerArthur/ryansb.com/seminars/git/sources/get_started.md

 # saving keystrokes
 * sometimes add -> commit gets annoying
 * the '-a' option stages all modifications
-* but ensure you want to commit it all
+* but make sure you REALLY want to commit everything